 Sex Drive by Stephanie Theobald

-We’ve all heard that finding your true self-comes from travelling.
-From exploring the globe to discover the deepest parts of your very soul.
-But where would you travel to find yourself in a truly sexual way?
-To find the most intimate and sensual part of yourself?
+We’ve all heard that finding your true self comes from travelling—from exploring the globe to discover the deepest parts of your very soul.
+But where would you travel to find yourself in a truly sexual way, to find the most intimate and sensual part of yourself?

 This is the low down of Stephanie Theobald’s book, Sex Drive

 The whole book contradicts this.
 I mean, how many times does that damn theme tune need to come on before you realise that sex should be more than that?
 It’s certainly enough to inspire a whole best selling book.
 And while the sex was far too mundane for her, we’re (a little) glad that she had to go through it to inspire this belter!

 We don’t want to kill the suspense that we can already sense building within our readers.
-If you’re looking for a book that will entertain, educate, and even give you a few chuckles then this one is for you.
-Revolving around sex, masturbation and even death (but no spoilers here!) then I implore you to buy this book.
+If you’re looking for a book that will entertain, educate, and even give you a few chuckles, then this one is for you.
+Revolving around sex, masturbation and even death (but no spoilers here!), I implore you to buy this book.
 Here’s hoping your sex life will live happily ever after!

-More than this we have been lucky enough to pick Stephanie’s brain on her Sex Drive adventure and her quest for her missing orgasm.
+More than this, we have been lucky enough to pick Stephanie’s brain on her Sex Drive adventure and her quest for her missing orgasm.

 Do you find that the response to sexual topics differs between the UK and USA?
 If so, how?
 Why do you think so?

-And yet, in the US I found they are much more open about exactly what it is sexually that they want.
-E.g., “Yes, I would like you to come round this evening and have sex, maybe using toys and definitely I would like a lot of head, but I don’t want you to kiss me and I’d like you to go home afterwards.
+And yet, in the US, I found they are much more open about exactly what it is sexually that they want.
+For example, “Yes, I would like you to come round this evening and have sex, maybe using toys, and definitely I would like a lot of head, but I don’t want you to kiss me, and I’d like you to go home afterwards.
 Thanks very much.
 Looking forward.”
-Rather than the English thing of making some ego-centric guy dinner and then him being terrible in bed and not daring to say what you’d like and ending up making him breakfast the next morning.
+That’s what you’d hear, rather than the English thing of making some ego-centric guy dinner and then him being terrible in bed, not daring to say what you’d like, and ending up making him breakfast the next morning.

-People say ‘sex sells’ but there seems to be some sort of prude like a reaction to many people.
+People say ‘sex sells’, but there seems to be some sort of prude like a reaction to many people.
 Why do you think this is the case?

 Sex Drive is about masturbation—something I discovered is a huge taboo.
 And that’s weird because it’s only sex with yourself!
-And it can help make you much better at sex with others.
+It can help make you much better at sex with others.
 I think it is natural that women especially are a little reticent around sex.
-It’s been taken out of our hands for so many hundreds of years by men who want to use it for their own ends.
+It’s been taken out of our hands for many hundreds of years by men who want to use it for their own ends.
 But I have noticed from my reading gigs that once the sexuality conversation starts among women—on a savvy, sophisticated level—we don’t want to shut up.